 The data comes in the format of an HTTP Archive (HAR) file, which is an industry-standard JSON-formatted file that saves HTTP performance data.
 You can download the HAR file for further inspection and even load the HAR file for mocking.
 To be clear, this is not the mocking my team does to me when I introduce a bug to the codebase.
 Instead, Jam sends the data to the Chrome extension, where you can load a session in the browser.

 Finally, the engineering team can open the session in Fiddler Everywhere for further investigation.
 With Fiddler Everywhere’s powerful capabilities, you can even replay requests from a user’s session!

 In this post, I’ve shown you how Fiddler Jam provides robust capabilities to help you reproduce and resolve issues quickly.
 More than just another set of developer tools, it’s a full end-to-end troubleshooting solution designed to work well for users, support and engineering alike.
 Get started with Fiddler Jam today by going to the Fiddler Jam site and signing up for a free 14-day trial.

 Dave Brock is a software engineer, writer, speaker, open-source contributor and Microsoft MVP.
 With a focus on Microsoft technologies, Dave enjoys advocating for modern and sustainable cloud-based solutions.
-He writes regularly at daveabrock.com and runs a free weekly newsletter for .NET developers called The .NET Stacks.
-To reach Dave follow him on Twitter, where his dad jokes are a parent.
+He writes regularly at daveabrock.com.
+To reach Dave, follow him on Twitter, where his dad jokes are a parent.